top of page

 Microfluidic Manipulation

-We adopt various strategies to manipulate single particles or groups of particles in a microfluidic environment to investigate fundamental properties and behaviour of flows and soft matter systems as well as to develop new methods for microfluidic particles processing applications, such as particle filtration, sorting, trapping and accumulation.
+We adopt various strategies to manipulate single particles or groups of particles in a microfluidic environment to investigate fundamental properties and behaviour of flows and soft matter systems as well as to develop new methods for microfluidic particles processing applications (e.g. particle filtration, sorting, trapping, accumulation, sizing and surface charge measurements) for biochemical analysis, drug delivery and diagnostics.

 Diffusiophoresis